Develop with Native SDK

 Set up the Base Agent Class

-First, create your agent class by inheriting from BaseAgent:
+First, in the entry.py in your agent folder, create your agent class by inheriting from BaseAgent:

 from cerebrum.agents.base import BaseAgent